Pebaz/obfuscatron/README.md

 # Obfuscatron

-Encrypt data by storing it within a Python script that pretends to just be "obfuscated"
+Python steganography tool to hide data by storing it within a Python script that pretends to just be "obfuscated"

 ### Features